Aktualizacja Weblate

 weblate compress

-8. If you are running version from Git, you should also regenerate locale files every time you are upgrading.
+8. If you are running an installation from Git, you should also regenerate locale files every time you upgrade.
 You can do this by invoking:

 weblate compilemessages